 Five Ways to Enjoy a Tasty & Healthy End to Summer

 The days have been flying by, and it’s been a busy summer at ICE.
-Although it feels like summer just started, we’re nearly done and Labor Day, a day that signals the unofficial end of summer, has come and gone.
+Although it feels like summer just started, we’re nearing the end of July.
 So what can we do to make sure we make the most of the rest of our summer?

 1. Wander through a farmer’s market.